AgadooAgadoo/farcaster-hubble-replicator/README.md

 # Farcaster Hubble/Replicator Install Guide

-Any problems, please ping me on Farcaster at [https://warpcast.com/agadoo](https://warpcast.com/agadoo)
+Any problems, please ping me on Farcaster at <a href="https://warpcast.com/agadoo" target="_blank">https://warpcast.com/agadoo</a>

 **WARNING** - This guide is purely for development purposes (no idea if suitable for production).